“Lorsque rien n’existait, l’amour existait ;

 The stoning of Du’a Khalil Aswad

 During Du’a’s desperate struggle, her skirt gets lifted up so the men throw a dark jacket over her lower body.
 But it comes off, exposing her sexy black Western underwear.
 This further infuriates a man who picks up a thrown concrete block lying near her head, then he slams it back down onto her head to finish her off.
 This surreal barbarism was being witnessed by several men including the mobile phone guys who took the video and a couple of policemen.
 Yet no one came forward to help her.
 So gruesome are the grainy visuals on YouTube of young Du’a trying helplessly and hopelessly to rise while rocks were showered on her, I could never erase them from my mind.

 Neda Soltan’s murder in Tehran

 Then, in summer 2009 I saw on TV the Tehran street protests against President Ahmadinejad’s disputed re-election.
 Long batons brutally beat peaceful young men and women.
 A security van ran over peaceful protestors Suddenly, a young woman was shot in her heart and fell to death.
-This was Neda Soltan, a music student accompanied by her music teacher.
+This was Neda Soltan, a music student who was accompanied by her music teacher.
 Neda’s final moments were caught on mobile phones and broadcast around the world and went viral on the Internet.
 (The haunting video of her innocent eyes frozen wide open and framed by flowing blood is featured in Beyond Paradise.)

 The fact that Neda Soltan was a young music student led to our fictional character Shahrzad to be also a music student; thus allow the organic use of music in the movie.